greenbender/libnji/tools/njic/README.md

 comments:

     {
         # The name of the java class.
-JNI (dot) and Binary (slash) notation
+JNI (slash) and Binary (dot) notation
         # both work but by convention JNI notation is preferred.
         "class": "com/example/Example",

         # An optional alternate name for the class in C. Use this field if you
         # have a class name conflict or simply want to use a different name.
 By
-        # default the name will be the actual class name.
-In this example it
+        # default the name will be the actual class name (for nested classes
-        # would be 'Example'.
-For nested classes any '$' in the Java class name
+        # any '$' in the Java class name are replaced with '_').
+In this
-        # are replaced with '_'.
+        # example it would have been 'Example' if altname wasn't supplied.
         "altname": "Eg",

         # An optional additional classpath to use to lookup this class for the